Steps for Giving up and Stopping Crossdressing

 I also include in this step rediscovering who we are as men.
 Start letting your male traits out.
 Enjoy being a man.
 Have your wife affirm your manhood.
 Upgrade your male wardrobe.
 Enjoy taking care of your appearance as a man.
 Enjoy looking good as a man.
 Randall Wayne has wrote some on this.
 Our perspectives might be slightly different, but he’s got a lot of good stuff to say in his testimony – here.

 Find out what the Bible says about true manhood and personhood.
 Many of the stereotypes about masculinity and femininity in our culture are at best stifling, and at worst destructive, and may even have contributed to our developing desires for crossdressing.
 Learn to integrate the contrasting aspects of your personality that were divided into your male self and crossdressing self.
 Be a whole complete human being.
 Those aspects of your personality that you stifled in order to be a man of our culture, and which came out in your crossdressing times, integrate them into your real self.
-My friends have some helpful thoughtful posts along these lines.

 Last, a little tidbit.
 Take your desire for female beauty and interest in fashion and point it towards your girlfriend or wife.
 Talk to her about fashion and what you find beautiful.
 Go shopping with her and help her find things that look good on her.
 You can enjoy the female clothes in the way they were supposed to be enjoyed by you, that is, on your wife or girlfriend.
 This way you can utilize your healthy attention to female beauty in a healthy non-deceitful way.
 A friend has a helpful post on this.

 Insights from Outlets

 10. Make peace with the reality that the temptations might never go away.